Justinn-CA/employee-attrition-analysis/README.md

 - Overall rate of Attrition company wide is **16.12%.**
 - Although Sales Representatives comprise only 20% of the  Job Family/Job Group, they account for 37% of all attrition within the Sales Job group/Family.
 This translates to approximately 33 employee exits, contributing 2.27 percentage points to the company's overall attrition rate of 16.12%, or roughly 14.1% of all employee departures company-wide.
 - Lower monthly income bands experience higher rate of attrition.

+- ## Business Impact

+This analysis enables HR leadership to:

+- Prioritize retention spending where it will have the greatest return.
+- Identify departments requiring immediate intervention.
+- Quantify the financial cost of employee turnover.
+- Support evidence-based HR decision-making through interactive dashboards.

 **Recommendations:**